Felimare picta

-Felimare picta is a species of colourful sea slug or dorid nudibranch, a marine gastropod mollusk in the family Chromodorididae.
+Felimare picta, sometimes called the regal sea goddess is a species of colourful sea slug or dorid nudibranch, a marine gastropod mollusk in the family Chromodorididae.
 Atlantic Ocean species of Hypselodoris were all transferred to Felimare following a DNA phylogeny.

 Subspecies

 Several species were formerly considered to be subspecies of Felimare picta but several have now been elevated to species rank.